BenLoseby/lgh-technical-task/README.md

 #### Bonus

-- Provide the ability to view the contracts (onrent_lines table) for each date in tabular format via a modal / popup.
+- Provide the ability to view the order lines for contracts (onrent_lines table) for each date in tabular format via a modal / popup.

-        Once finished, commit your work and push

 ### Part 3: Feature Request (Optional)

-- Create a new sub branch of your branch
 - Add a feature of your choice to the report that you feel would be beneficial to management.

-        Push your new sub branch with your feature.